 Friends, couples, random people you meet in the park — there’s nothing quite like the bonding experience of partner yoga poses.
 And with a second lockdown looming and people looking for things to do at home, these yoga poses for two people will give you an afternoon of fun and a good stretch.
 These are also great couple yoga poses for those looking for a new bonding experience.
 Get grabby!

-I was a little sceptical (and fearful!) about practising yoga pose for two people to begin with, but I have to say I’m a couple yoga poses convert.
-Not only are they super fun, a great way to liven up your solo yoga practise, and highly Instagramable (usually on the 5th or 500th attempt), I have actually found that practising yoga poses for 2 people has given me some unexpected yoga benefits… I have met some yogis who claim partner yoga is ‘not proper yoga’, but yoga poses for two have helped me deepen my practice by cultivating more mindfulness, inner focus and joy — which sounds a lot like yoga to me!
+I was a little sceptical (and fearful!) about practising yoga pose for two people to begin with, but I have to say I’m a “couple yoga poses” convert.
+Not only are they super fun, a great way to liven up your solo yoga practise, and highly Instagramable (usually on the 5th or 500th attempt, ha), I have actually found that practising yoga poses for 2 people has given me some unexpected yoga benefits… I have met some yogis who claim partner yoga is ‘not proper yoga’, but yoga poses for two have helped me deepen my practice by cultivating more mindfulness, inner focus and joy — which sounds a lot like yoga to me!

-If yoga poses for 2 sounds like more than you can handle right now, start off with these individual yoga poses you should be doing every day, my top pick of online yoga courses, or — if your wallet (or the pandemic…) permits — one of these yoga retreats I am currently dreaming of.
+If yoga poses for 2 sounds like more than you can handle right now, start off with these individual yoga poses first, with the help of my top picks of online yoga courses, or — if your wallet (or the pandemic…) permits — one of these yoga retreats I am currently dreaming of.
 Here are also some recommendations for yoga books.

 The Benefits of Yoga Poses for Two People

 Practising two person yoga poses requires a lot of trust-building, developing your listening skills, and also engaging with your intuition so you can respond to your partner’s non-verbal cues.